george-probably/probably.blog/Weblog/Posts/2023/01/20 - Being Whimsical.md

 I finally took the plunge because I discovered they also offered vanity URLs (in this case, called PURLs).
 You ever notice how every Snappy-Tech link I share is `snpy.tech/whatever`?
 That's how that happens! omg.lol was an excuse for me to consolidate those multiple services into one, allowing me to pay less whilst getting the same amount done.
 Adam's dedication to the service and the incredible community around it will keep me on the service for years to come.
 Frankly, at $20 a year, the service is an absolute steal.

-> Note: This post contains referral links to multple services.
+> Note: This post contains referral links to multiple services.
 Here are the referral free versions of the links in order of first mention: [omg.lol](https://omg.lol), [Tab for a Cause](https://tab.gladly.io/)